-- the assignment of the Credit Strategies and Rules for the granting and managing of loans, which govern the procedures the Bank intends to adopt in assuming risk towards its customers, with the aim of promoting the balanced growth of loans to counterparties of the highest standing, and regulating the issue of credit to customers with lower credit quality, also directing them towards lines of credit with higher levels of guarantees; - the exercise of the delegated powers, for which the Risk Weighted Assets parameter was used during the year to define the limits for granting credit by each decision-making body.
-The new approach is the evolution of the previous system for the definition of delegated profiles, which already included PD and LGD among its main drivers.
-It makes it possible to more precisely break down delegated risk, expanding operations for low-risk customers, while bringing to the attention of the higher-level delegated Bodies positions which actually show higher risk.
+- the assignment of the Credit Strategies and Rules for the granting and managing of loans, which govern the procedures the Bank intends to adopt in assuming risk towards its customers, with the aim of promoting the balanced growth of loans to counterparties of the highest standing, and regulating the issue of credit to customers with lower credit quality, also directing them towards lines of credit with higher levels of guarantees; - the exercise of the powers assigned, for which the Risk Weighted Asset was taken throughout the year as a parameter to define the credit granting limits of each decision-making Body.

+The new methodology represents an evolution of the previous system for defining the delegated profiles, which already included PD and LGD among the main reference drivers, and allows a more accurate grading of the delegated risk, allowing low-risk customers to expand their operations and, simultaneously, bringing the more risky positions to the attention of the higher delegated Bodies.